 The importance of reading your insurance contract very carefully cannot be overstated.
 In any aspects you do not understand you should immediately contact your insurance provider or get legal advice, ideally before signing the contract.
 Remember, contact your insurance company and get them to send any clarifications or advice in writing – it may prove invaluable later down the track.

-If you are still concerned whether or not you are properly covered, you should contact a solicitor ideally well versed in marine law such as Vaarzon-Morel Solicitors.
+If you are still concerned whether or not you are properly covered, you should contact a lawyer ideally well versed in marine law such as Vaarzon-Morel Lawyers.